nim-lang/Nim/doc/nep1.rst

     startProcess(nimExecutable, currentDirectory, compilerArguments
                  environment, processOptions)

-- Type/var/import sections with a single element should use a single line:
+- Type/var/import sections that have a single element should use a single line:

   .. code-block:: nim
     # good: